Seiko Hashimoto named Tokyo Olympics chief after sexism row | DW | 18.02.2021

 Japan's seven-time Olympic athlete Seiko Hashimoto was officially appointed as new president of the Tokyo 2020 organizing committee on Thursday.

 The 56-year-old woman had served as Japan's Olympic Minister.
-Now, she replaces Yoshiro Mori, 83, who was forced to resign over sexist comments.
+Now, she replaces Yoshiro Mori, 83, who was forced to resign after he said that "women speak too much", sparking contreversy.

+Hashimoto earlier said that she wanted to have "thorough discussions" with Mori, as his remarks made headlines.

+"The Olympics' fundamental principle is to promote women's advancement in sport at all levels and organizations in order to realize gender equality," she said.

 fb/rt (AFP, AP, Reuters)